heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 ```

 The settings given in this course are settings that we judge to be good for this
-course.
-Feel free to explore the documentation to learn more about the different
+teaching unit.
+Feel free to explore the documentation to learn more about the
-settings available.
+different settings available.

 It will format your Java files as well as your `pom.xml` file automatically.